 He also uses statistics to draw a nice comparison between the decline in gun deaths in Connecticut and the rise of gun deaths in Missouri.
 (17:30 to 18:05)

-- Not being afraid to show emotion.
+Gun control is an emotional subject in the United States, particularly for the pro-gun lobby.
+But Barack Obama was not afraid to show emotion on behalf of the victims of gun violence.
 “Every time I think about those kids it gets me mad.
 And by the way, it happens on the streets of Chicago every day.”
 (30:00)

-- Telling stories, including the tragic story of Zaevion Dobson, (33:40)
+Obama told stories, including the tragic story of Zaevion Dobson, (33:40).

 I don’t know how successful Obama will be with his initiatives, given the potential opposition that he faces from Congress and others.
 Indeed, as I write this post, the sniping has already started and it is fierce.

-But I am glad to see him continue the fight for saner gun control laws in the United States.
-I am not American but I like Americans, I have many American friends and relatives, and I have traveled a fair bit in the U.S. I find it incredible that this issue continues to plague that country.
-I wish Obama success.
+Nevertheless, I am glad to see him continue the fight for saner gun control laws in the United States.
+I find it incredible that this issue continues to plague that country.